HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 directory that SPM was launched from in the command line)
       1. Expression – because the frames are all 5 minutes long at this part of the sequence, we can simply take the average to sum the last 20 minutes of counts.
-Enter the expression “(i1 + i2 + i3 +i4)/4” *note that taking the average of these
+Enter the expression `(i1 + i2 + i3 +i4)/4`
-frames is equivalent to summing all of the detected counts across the frames and dividing by the total amount of time that has passed during those frames (i.e., 20 min).
+         * note that taking the average of these frames is equivalent to summing all of the detected counts across the frames and dividing by the total amount of time that has passed during those frames (i.e., 20 min).
       1. Data Matrix, Masking, Interpolation can all use default values
       1. Data Type – specify FLOAT32
    1. Verify ImCalc inputs and then run the batch by pressing the green play button at the top